FidelElie/FiDev/apps/home/src/content/music/2018-06-03/jason-mraz-we-sing-we-dance-we-steal-things.md

 I think pretty much everyone of a certain age knows the song I'm yours by Mr Mraz.
 And deep into a hole of revision I decided to go and listen to the album that contained it.
 I was pleasantly surprised.
-What I expected to be a plethora of generic pop songs but instead it contained many horns and instruments more in tune with the wonderful world of jazz.
-However, small this influence may be I have to hand in to Jason, he can put together some good songs and this is this album in a nut shell.
-The album is long and this is not necessarily a good thing as I don't think that all the songs in its entirety have the same strength as this on born sinner do.
-But if your looking for something feel good, from the guy who made some serious childhood anthems, then I don't see why you wouldn't give this a listen, there is something to like on it.
+What I expected to be a plethora of generic pop songs, instead contained many horns and instruments more in tune with the wonderful world of jazz.
+However, small this influence may be I have to hand it to Jason, he can put together some good songs and this is this album in a nut shell.
+The album is long and this is not necessarily a good thing as I don't think that all the songs in its entirety have the same strength as some albums achieve.
+But if you're looking for something feel good, from the guy who made some serious childhood anthems, then I don't see why you wouldn't give this a listen, there is something to like on it.

+:lyrics[
+  Well I don't wanna wait no more
+  Oh I wanna celebrate the whole world
+  I'm gonna make it mine
+  Oh yes I'm following your joy
+][
+  Make it Mine:6UdhIn5jito25nOYZ5jWlA
+][
+  It is an amazing start to the album
+]